Wordpress: Could not create directory – Plugin Install Failed

 Theme Install Failed.”

 However.
-I tracked down this post at Wordpress Multiuser from a week ago: http://mu.wordpress.org/forums/topic/16777 that has isolated my problem to a function call in /wp-admin/includes/class-wp-filesystem-ftpext.php.
+I tracked down this post at WordPress Multiuser from a week ago: http://mu.wordpress.org/forums/topic/16777 that has isolated my problem to a function call in /wp-admin/includes/class-wp-filesystem-ftpext.php.

 He provides this one line edit: change the line